fuyalasmit/Maze-Generator-and-Solver/README.md

 - **A* Algorithm**: The A* algorithm is used for solving the maze.
 It is a pathfinding algorithm that finds the shortest path from the start point to the end point.
 A* uses a heuristic to prioritize paths that seem most promising, making it efficient and effective for solving mazes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please contact me at [asmitphuyal4040@gmail.com].
+For any questions or suggestions, please contact me [here](asmitphuyal4040@gmail.com)